Everybody loves Korean Beef Bulgogi. A sizzling plate of this Korean classic deserves a regular place in your dinner rotation!

 Scrape into a bowl and add sliced onion, green onion, soy sauce, rice wine, sugar, sesame oil, and sesame seeds.

 Add thinly sliced beef.
 Mix well.
 Set aside to marinate for 30 minutes.

 Get the cast iron pan ready.
 I use a 12-inch, well seasoned, cast iron pan.
 Heat until smoking.
 Add 1 Tbsp oil and swirl around.
 Add bulgogi in batches, making sure not to overcrowd the pan.
 When the edges are brown and crispy looking, flip and finish cooking.

-Enjoy Korean Beef Bulgogi with rice, lettuce wraps, and kimchi.
+Enjoy Easy Beef Bulgogi with rice, lettuce wraps, and kimchi.
 Or, try it with rice and a side of steamed broccoli.

 - 1 lb thinly sliced beef rib eye

 - 1/2 onion cut into chunks